kksaunders251/README.md/README.md

 # **Howdy, I'm Khayla Saunders** 🤠👩🏾‍💻
 ## Welcome to my Git Crib!
 Feel free to call me Khai!
-I love to have sidebar chit-chats to make connections, have a laugh, and work hard.
-Integrity is important to me.
-One of my favorite quotes is from the GOAT Lebron "I know we're out the playoff race, but if I'm on the court, I'm going to play how I play, and I play to win.
+I love having sidebar chit-chats to make connections, laugh, and work hard.
+Integrity is essential to me.
+One of my favorite quotes is from the GOAT Lebron "I know we're out [of]  the playoff race, but if I'm on the court, I'm going to play how I play, and I play to win.
 So, I **never will cheat the game**..."
-## A few not so basic, basics
+## A few not so essential, basics
 - I use she/her/hers pronouns
 - 3x Gen Philadelphian!
 GO BIRDS!
 (Still learning football...BUT I frequent West Point games to support my little BIG cousin!)
 - I can get a little southern, I went to undergrad at THE BEST HBCU, Tuskegee University